bluemihai/tfquiz/README.md

 Issues
 ------
-If you have a bug report or feature request, please submit an issue in Github.
+If you have a bug report or feature request, please submit an issue here in Github.

 Getting Started
 ---------------
-This application requires:

-- Ruby 2.2.3
-- Rails 5.0.0.beta3
+This application requires Ruby 2.2.3, Rails 5.0.0.beta3 and Postgres
-- Postgres

 * Rename database.yml.example to database.yml and fill it out
 * Rename application.yml.example to application.yml and fill it out.